Félix Amiot: Biography

 CMN shipbuildings counted among his customers known skippers such as Olivier de Kersauson or Eric Tabarly.
 A skillful businessman, Amiot conceived La Combattante-class, a missile-boat which was exported all over the world thanks to good market analysis.

 A few of his missile-boats became part of the famous event known as the boats of Cherbourg.
-On 1969 Christmas Christmas eve, 5 boats were illegally delivered to Israel, breaking the French embargo proclaimed by the General de Gaulle in 1969.
+On 1969 Christmas Christmas Eve, 5 boats were illegally delivered to Israel, breaking the French embargo proclaimed by the General de Gaulle in 1969.
 Amiot was then 75 years old.

 Félix Amiot was also a talented engineer-inventor who holds 100 patents to his name.
 One of the most important ones is the stamping technology used to assemble metallic parts.
 Another one is the 1950 patent related to the improvement of fish preservation.
 At the beginning of the 1950s, he worked on improving deep-sea trawlers.
 In 1960, he became one of the first in France to develop a license for rear operating trawlers boats.

-At his death on the 21st of December 1974, Félix Amiot left a worldwide recognized company employing more than 1,400 workers with booking orders for the 4 years to come.
+At his death on 21 December 1974, Félix Amiot left a worldwide recognized company employing more than 1,400 workers with booking orders for the 4 years to come.
 He was buried at Lévis-Saint-Nom cemetery, near his Boissière-Beauchamps property mansion.